 Baking activities for kids like this are great for helping them to learn about different ingredients and units of measurement.
 They can help out with the weighing and will always be happy to lick the spoon after!
 Alternatively, gluten free scones are great if your child or any guests have a wheat allergy.
-Click here for a simple-to-follow recipe.
+Check out our simple-to-follow recipe here.

 Easy baking with kids doesn’t have to stop with scones, why not make a chocolate cake for your tea party too?
 We’ve also got plenty of healthy, fun recipes for kids here, as well as some delicious smoothie recipes as child-friendly alternatives to tea at your party.